-Visualisation is an integral part of data science process – Exploratory Data Analysis to understand the shape of the data, Model visualisation to unbox the model algorithm and Dashboard visualisation to communicate the insight.
-This task of visualisation is increasingly shifting from a static & narrative setup to an interactive & reactive setup, which presents a new set of challenges for those designing interactive visualisation applications.
+Visualization is an integral part of the data science process and includes exploratory data analysis to understand the shape of the data, model visualization to unbox the model algorithm, and dashboard visualization to communicate the insight.
+This task of visualization is increasingly shifting from a static and narrative setup to an interactive and reactive setup, which presents a new set of challenges for those designing interactive visualization applications.

 Bargava Subramanian is a machine learning engineer based in Bangalore, India.
 Bargava has 14 years’ experience delivering business analytics solutions to investment banks, entertainment studios, and high-tech companies.
 He has given talks and conducted numerous workshops on data science, machine learning, deep learning, and optimization in Python and R around the world.
 He mentors early-stage startups in their data science journey.
 Bargava holds a master’s degree in statistics from the University of Maryland at College Park.
 He is an ardent NBA fan.

 Amit Kapoor is interested in learning and teaching the craft of telling visual stories with data.
 At narrativeVIZ Consulting, Amit uses storytelling and data visualization as tools for improving communication, persuasion, and leadership through workshops and trainings conducted for corporations, nonprofits, colleges, and individuals.
-Amit also teaches storytelling with data as guest faculty in executive courses at IIM Bangalore and IIM Ahmedabad.
+Amit also teaches storytelling with data for executive courses as a guest faculty member at IIM Bangalore and IIM Ahmedabad.
 Amit’s background is in strategy consulting, using data-driven stories to drive change across organizations and businesses.
-He has more than 12 years of management consulting experience with AT Kearney in India, Booz & Company in Europe, and more recently for startups in Bangalore.
+He has more than 12 years of management consulting experience with AT Kearney in India, Booz & Company in Europe, and startups in Bangalore.
 Amit holds a BTech in mechanical engineering from IIT, Delhi, and a PGDM (MBA) from IIM, Ahmedabad.
-Find more about him at Amitkaps.com.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?